-- Remove trees that could potentially blow down and block the entrance to the farm. - If land is elevated and unprotected, consider creating windbreaks along the edge of fields.
+- Remove trees that could potentially blow down and block the entrance to the farm. - Steeper slopes should be terraced, if possible.
+If land is elevated and unprotected, windbreaks may be appropriate along field edges to help reduce damage from lower category hurricanes.
 This is particularly valuable if adjoining land has bare soil and can prevent or reduce sandblasting of plants during a hurricane. - Trees and shrubs used as windbreaks should be native species that will develop strong, deep root systems and be hardy enough to resist breaking during high winds.
 For example, red cedar (Juniperus virginiana) resists strong winds very well.
-Keep trees or shrubs pruned and free of dead or dying branches.

-• For more information about how windbreaks can protect crops and provide economic, environmental, and commercial benefits, see the USDA National Agroforestry Center Windbreaks website.
+Keep trees or shrubs pruned and free of dead or dying branches. - Consider planting annual cover crops near plot edges, e.g., sudex (Sorghum bicolar) or sunn hemp (Crotalaria juncea).
+In a strong hurricane, cover crop windbreaks may be of little use, but for minor hurricanes they may prove useful. - To reduce potential erosion in the event of a hurricane, it is commonly recommended to seed areas between beds of plastic (particularly near the end of rows) with low-growing cover crops. - For more information about how windbreaks can protect crops and provide economic, environmental, and commercial benefits, see the USDA National Agroforestry Center Windbreaks website.